HorvathLab/NGS/SCReadCounts/README.md

   * This affects only VAF calculations.

 * -M MAXREADS, --maxreads=_int_:\<reads\>
   * Scale read counts at high-coverage loci to ensure at most this many good reads at SNV locus per alignment file.
-Values greater than 1 indicate absolute read counts, otherwise the value indicates the coverage distribution percentile.
+Value greater than 1 indicate absolute read counts, otherwise the value indicates the coverage distribution percentile.
 Default=No maximum.
   * This affects only VAF calculations.

 * -G READGROUP, --readgroup=_string_:\<READGROUP\>